DuannCoetzer/markdown-live-editor/README.md

 ## 🐛 Known Issues

-- PDF export may not render some complex CSS properly (limitation of html2canvas)
+- Large documents may take a moment to convert to PDF
-- Large documents may take time to convert to PDF
+- Some advanced markdown extensions are not supported
-- Some markdown extensions are not supported
+- Complex tables may not render perfectly in PDF

 ## 🔮 Future Enhancements